Ayan022000/assignment_ls/README.md

 Also pushed the Docker Image to DockerHUB . you can pull the iamge with this link : docker pull ayan0209/assignment_ls:latest

+---> Step 3: Cloud Deployment

+Overview
+In this project, we have successfully deployed our Machine Learning (ML) web application on the Google Cloud Platform (GCP).
+GCP provides a robust and scalable environment for hosting web applications, including those with machine learning components.

+Deployment Steps
+Here are the high-level steps involved in deploying our ML web app on GCP:

+Setup GCP Account: Ensure you have a Google Cloud Platform account set up.
+GCP offers various services and products for cloud deployment.

+Application Containerization: We containerized our ML web application using Docker.
+This allowed us to package our application and its dependencies in a consistent and portable manner.

+Google Cloud Build: Google Cloud Build was utilized to build and package our Docker container.
+This service automates the build and test phases of your release process.

+Google Cloud Run: Our Docker container was deployed to Google Cloud Run, a serverless platform for containerized applications.
+Cloud Run automatically manages the deployment, scaling, and load balancing.

+Domain Configuration: We configured a custom domain for our application to make it accessible through a user-friendly URL.
+This can be done through Google Domains or other domain registrars.

+SSL Certificate: SSL/TLS certificates were set up to secure the application.
+GCP offers built-in SSL certificate management.

+Monitoring and Logging: GCP provides tools like Stackdriver for monitoring and logging.
+We can monitor application performance, track errors, and view logs.

+Scalability: Google Cloud Run automatically scales our application based on incoming traffic, ensuring it can handle varying workloads.

+Accessing the Deployed Application
+Our ML web application is now accessible through the following URL: https://assignment-ls-ewqsk3zswa-df.a.run.app/  .
+Users can interact with the application, perform predictions, and enjoy the seamless experience.

+-->Step 4: Automated Testing

 ---> Step 5: Monitoring and Logging(In NOtebook )

 MLflow Integration